RESEARCH STARTER

 Russia’s Energy Strategy

-The Energy Strategy of Russia for the Period up to 2030 was approved by the Russian government in November 2009 and published in 2010, but as of 2024, its implementation was still under way.
-Therefore, in the mid-2020s, it was too soon to know whether Russia would effectively succeed in realizing all of its objectives, especially in light of its war with Ukraine.
+The Energy Strategy of Russia for the Period up to 2030 was approved by the Russian government in November 2009 and published in 2010, but as of 2025, its implementation was still under way.
+(In 2020, its name and timeline were changed to become the Energy Strategy of Russia to 2035.)
+In the mid-2020s, it was too soon to know whether Russia would effectively succeed in realizing all its objectives, especially in light of its war with Ukraine.

 According to Gromov, the strategy aimed to shift from a “resource-based and export-oriented” economy to an “innovative economy” that was further integrated into the global energy system.
 The strategy aimed to reduce the share of the energy sector in the structure of gross domestic product from 30 percent to 18 percent by 2030.